20200502_193142_HDR.jpg

 2022

-“What my hands have taught me” Ishibashi Gallery, Middlesex School, Concord, MA
+“What our bodies taught us” Ishibashi Gallery, Middlesex School, Concord, MA

 2023